TaimourSaeed/MadLib/README.md

 # What I Learned

-* String cocatenation using f-strings
+* String cocatenation using f-strings.
-* Create a loop using the while loop function
+* Created a loop using the while function to allow the user to repeat the script to their hearts content.
-* expirmented with input validation
+* expirmented with input validation.